pawel975/fit-you/readme.md

-## GetFit app
+## FitYou app

-App to track daily diet base on goals, including meals and products with it's nutritions.
+App to track daily food diary base on goals, including meals and products with it's nutritions.

 ## Installation